LopezChris616/Now-In-Theaters/README.md

 There are a couple steps you must complete in order to get this application to work locally on your machine.

-1. Clone this repository and change directory to the project folder
+1. Clone this repository and change directory to the project folder.
 2. You must obtain an API key to access data from The Movie Database API.
 You can obtain one by signing up for an account [here](https://developers.themoviedb.org/3/getting-started/introduction).
-2. Inside of the "js" directory, create a file called "key.js", and copy and paste the following code into that file, replacing "<<API KEY>>" with the API key you obtained in the previous step:
+2. Inside of the "js" directory, create a file called "key.js", and copy and paste the following code into that file, replacing "API KEY GOES HERE" with the API key you obtained in the previous step:
 ```
-const key = "<<API KEY>>";
+const key = "API KEY GOES HERE";

 export { key };
 ```
 3. Due to the CORS policy of the API, only specific protocol schemes allow access to the API.
-As such, simply opening up the page in your browser will not work.
+As such, simply opening up the page in your browser directly from the directory will not work.
 You will need a way to open up the app using one of the supported protocol schemes of the API.
 One way is to use the VS Code extension, [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
-Simply install the extension, and with the project folder opened up in VS Code and click the "Go Live" button found in the status bar in the bottom right of the editor (If you're not sure what to do or can't find the button, you can find instructions in the install page of Live Server).
+Simply install the extension, and with the project folder opened up in VS Code, click the "Go Live" button found in the status bar in the bottom right of the editor (If you're not sure what to do or can't find the button, you can find instructions in the install page of Live Server).
 4. Now the app should run as intended!

 ## Contributing